nuncard/tfadm-resources/aws/.tfadm/resources/internet-gateway.md

 - **`InternetGatewayId`**

-  The ID of the internet gateway with which you want to sync.
+  The ID of the internet gateway you want to sync with.

 ## Methods